Halifax Explosion: Disaster

 The explosion devastated a large portion of Halifax (shown) and part of Dartmouth (off bottom of map).

-The Norwegian ship had sailed from the Netherlands en route to New York to take on relief supplies for Belgium, under the command of Haakon From.
-The ship arrived in Halifax on 3 December for neutral inspection and spent two days in Bedford Basin awaiting refuelling supplies.
+The Norwegian ship had sailed from the Netherlands en route to New York City to take on relief supplies for Belgium, under the command of Haakon From.
+The ship arrived in Halifax on 3 December for neutral inspection and spent two days in Bedford Basin awaiting refuelling and supplies.
 Though she had been given clearance to leave the port on 5 December, Imos departure was delayed because her coal load did not arrive until late that afternoon.
 The loading of fuel was not completed until after the anti-submarine nets had been raised for the night.
 Therefore, the vessel could not depart until the next morning.

 The French cargo ship arrived from New York late on 5 December, under the command of Aimé Le Medec.
-The vessel was fully loaded with the explosives TNT and picric acid, the highly flammable fuel benzol and guncotton.
+The vessel was fully loaded with the explosives trinitrotoluene (TNT) and picric acid, the highly flammable fuel benzol, and guncotton.
 She intended to join a slow convoy gathering in Bedford Basin readying to depart for Europe but was too late to enter the harbour before the nets were raised.
 Ships carrying dangerous cargo were not allowed into the harbour before the war, but the risks posed by German submarines had resulted in a relaxation of regulations.

 Navigating into or out of Bedford Basin required passage through a strait called the Narrows.
 Ships were expected to keep close to the side of the channel situated on their starboard ("right"), and pass oncoming vessels "port to port", that is to keep them on their "left" side.
 Ships were restricted to a speed of 5 kn within the harbour.